jjmchew/jjmchew.github.io/cs/DSA/DSAProblems.md

 ## Capstone prep
 - 242-**Valid Anagram**: https://leetcode.com/problems/valid-anagram/description/
     - may not have done this - review
+    - May 7, 2024:  did this - easy;  solution wasn't particularly quick, however

 - 13-**Roman to Integer**: https://leetcode.com/problems/roman-to-integer/description/
     - managed this one, had some trouble with modified numbers (like 4)